 In exchange for the GP’s expertise and efforts in investing the capital, the fund pays them a management fee; this is generally between 1.5% to 2% per year of the fund’s committed capital.
 Provided return hurdles are met, GPs are also entitled to carried interest—that is a percentage (usually 20%) of profits generated.
 This is where the the term 2 and 20 comes from though the percentages are generally lower at larger fund sizes.

-In a committed capital fund, the LPs have signed a formal partnership agreement and are legally bound to provide the capital.
+In a committed capital fund, the LPs have signed a formal partnership agreement (limited partnership agreement or LPA) and are legally bound to provide the capital.
 It is important to understand that the LPs do not typically transfer their capital at the time of signing the agreement.
 Most GPs make “capital calls” on a quarterly or on an as needed basis including to cover management fees.
 A capital call is a formal notification from the GP to the LP indicating that a specific amount of money is to be transferred to the private equity firm within a certain time period (usually 2-4 weeks).
 GPs The difference between the total commitment amount and the capital called to date is refereed to as the “un-drawn obligation” by the LP.

 In periods of significant economic volatility or cash strain, the LPs will work with the GPs to structure something that will work for both parties.
 GPs generally do not want to burn bridges with LPs who will be the likely providers of capital for future funds.